Samuel-Hoskin/Samuel-Hoskin.github.io/README.md

 # Welcome

-Hi there 👋 My name is Sam and I make thinks that seek to make things easy!
-Life is hard as it is, online services should not be!
+Hi there 👋 My name is Sam and I make thinks!

-Follow me making things on GitHub.

-# Curent Projects
+# Projects

-My Current projects center around my work, being a Civil Servent for the UK Goverment.
+Most of my projects come from me going "... that would be really useful thing" and then trying to build it.
+I

+### Live Projects

 ## Civil Service Behaviour Page

 ## Civil Service Acroynm Buster

+### 'In the Works' Projects

+## Air Quality Moniter

+## Network Maintainer

+## Coffee Roulette

+## CS Network / Community List